dkitley1975/Leannes-Learners/README.md

   * I want to be able to see the prices.
   * I want to know about the company.
   * I want to be able to contact the company.
-  * I want to be able to easily book my lessons.
-  * I want to be able to easily cancel my lessons.
+  * I want to be able engage with the site and with others.
-  * I want to get a confirmation email with my appointment time.

 ### Site Owner Goals